Chart Color Schemes

 Newcastle demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

 Newcastle's educational attainment is notably higher than broader standards.
-Among residents aged 15 and above, 46.4% possess university qualifications, compared to 21.3% in the Rest of NSW and 26.1% in the SA4 region.
-This high level of educational attainment positions Newcastle well for knowledge-based opportunities.
+Of residents aged 15+, 46.4% have university qualifications, compared to 21.3% in the rest of NSW and 26.1% in the SA4 region.
 Bachelor degrees are most common at 29.3%, followed by postgraduate qualifications (13.6%) and graduate diplomas (3.5%).
+Vocational credentials are also prevalent, with 30.6% of residents aged 15+ holding them - advanced diplomas at 12.0% and certificates at 18.6%.

 Frequently Asked Questions - Education